-After your child receives any vaccination, make sure the doctor/nurse updates your copy of vaccination record card.

-In addition, please report the vaccination to the public health unit by:
+After your child receives any vaccination, make sure the doctor/ nurse updates your copy of the vaccination record card.
+In addition, please report the vaccination to the Public Health Unit by faxing to 519-426-4767, mailing or submitting online at www.hnhu.org.